elixf7/Game-of-Thrones-Script-Generator/README.md

 *EURON she laws, talls*

 As you can see, the results do not make a lot of sense.
-However, considering this specific example was generated after only a few hours of training on a slimmed down model (so my laptop did't explode), I think these are quite decent results.
+However, considering this specific example was generated after only a few hours of training on a slimmed down model (so my laptop didn't explode), I think these are quite decent results.
 There are a lot of fun characters, mentions of places in GOT, and most words are spelled correctly.
-With more training, I think this model would be considerealby more accurate.
+With more training, I think this model would be considerably more accurate.